jt0dd/manifestjs/README.md

 - Angular.js

+- Manifest.js

 But first, basic usage:

 Each Element is a wrapper for a DOM element.
-It provides easy contro over styles, behaviors, event handling, text, and anything you can change about a DOM element.
+It provides straight-forward control over styles, behaviors, event handling, text, and anything you can change about a DOM element.

 `new Element(<tag name>, { settings })`